 - Supporting pricing documentation (Orders, price sheets, etc.) to prove your pricing claim

-- Backup documentation detailing the specific reason for the post-audit deduction is required for each individual deduction.
+- Detailed backup documentation for the post-audit deduction is required for each individual deduction.

 - Documented Proof of Performance.
-This includes official deal sheets that relate to the original transaction, proof of performance, invoice copies, purchase orders, etc. Deal sheet examples or those relating to other regions or dates will not be accepted.
+This includes deal sheets, proof of performance, invoice copies, purchase orders, etc. Deal sheet examples or those relating to other regions or dates will not be accepted.

 - A signed proof of delivery or bill of lading showing shortage and all discrepancies noted or in case of a container load, the seal number and statement of condition of the intact seal at the time, signed by driver at time of delivery.